-I was, like at almost every GalaCon in Ludwigsburg, a venter, selling some of my engraved LED pictures.
-So I didn't take much time away from the vendor table during visiting hours.
+I was, like at almost every GalaCon in Ludwigsburg, a vendor, selling some of my engraved LED pictures.
+So I didn't take much time away from the vendor table during opening hours.
 But as always, I still saw and met a lot of things, ponies and people.
-I didn't have an time to make new LED pictures in the last three years, since the last GalaCon.
+I didn't have any time to make new LED pictures in the last three years, since the last GalaCon.
 But I still had enough from earlier to fill the table.

 I just accepted that it's not really interesting enough to describe everything that I saw, mention everybody that I talked with and explain everything that I learned.
 But here is a list of things determined somewhat noteworthy by me right now.
 I mean, I'll try to make it shorter.
 I don't know if I can.
 (Spoiler: I stopped trying too hard after just a few sentences.
 Who cares?)

-Starting on Friday, there was https://www.princewhateverer.com/a DJ with a mobile set at the quare in front of the forum, playing mostly electronic music from the fandom that I know and like but also performing similar music.
-That meant that the cops this year also found a reason to interrupt already on Friday.
-Good cop calmed bad cop down and we agreed that the lack of a permit isn't for the live music isn't actually relevant because we were bothering nobody and that Rainbow Dash is cool.
+Starting on Friday, there was a DJ with a mobile set at the quare in front of the forum, playing mostly electronic music from the fandom that I know and like but also performing similar music.
+That meant that the cops this year already found a reason to interrupt on Friday.
+Good cop calmed bad cop down and we agreed that the lack of a permit for the live music isn't actually relevant because we were bothering nobody and that Rainbow Dash is cool.

 There wasn't much time for setting up the table.
 I always take too long for that.
 But I had enough up when the doors opened to show what the table was about.
 I sold a few pictures over the two days, making just a bit more than I payed for tables, entry tickets, traveling and hotel, but not enough to pay for all materials.
 But I bought those years ago.
 So I'm just glad that I could visit GalaCon more or less for free again this year.
 From behind my table I also met a bunch of people, including some that I know but only ever meet at GalaCon.
 I had some nice conversations without leaving the table.
 And I liked every time somebody stopped just to tell me that they like my LED pictures.